iotaledger/iota/RUST_CONVENTIONS.md

 #### Unwrap over Result

-Use `.unwrap()` in tests rather than returning a result, so that the stack trace is printed in the output.
+Use `.unwrap()` in tests rather than returning a result, so that the stack trace is printed in the output if the line fails.

 #### Unit Test Locality